zeusta/Docs/extensions/Guide By Functions/Magento 1/Web POS.md

 ### How to connect Web POS with peripheral devices

-Magestore Web POS extension can connect with **Barcode readers, Card swiper, Receipt printer & Customer pole display.**
+Magestore Web POS module can connect with **Barcode readers, Card swiper, Receipt printer & Customer pole display.**

 -	Barcode readers: any devices that connect with iPad/laptop/PC (no matter through usb port, wifi or bluetooth) - as long as the scanner can read barcodes & fill encoded information into Web POS search box.